EgorStrupinskiy/enricher-file-api/readme.md

 ## Contribution

 Contributions to the File API microservice or the entire Microservices Music Metadata Enrichment System are welcomed.
 Developers can contribute by opening issues, submitting pull requests, or improving the documentation.

-## License

-The File API microservice and the entire Microservices Music Metadata Enrichment System are licensed under the [MIT License](LICENSE).